larsjaakko/nextgenstats-spider/README.md

 * A range of weeks expressed by the first and last weeks, separated by a colon, e.g. `5:10`.
 Do not include any spaces.

 **IDs**<br>
-To fetch NFL game IDs or play IDs (for the fastest ball carriers), you need to set this parameter to 'true'.
-By default it will be set to 'false'.
+To fetch NFL game IDs or play IDs (for the fastest ball carriers), you need to set this parameter to `true`.
+By default it will be set to `false`.
+Please note: getting play IDs for the `fastest` option can take a long time, as the scraper will need to fetch the play descriptions by clicking a button and dismissing a pop-up for each row of data.
+For a full 17 week season, this can take around 15-20 minutes to complete.

 ## Data
 Once executed, Nextgenstats-spider will fetch your data and store it in an aptly named .csv file in the `data` folder.